bbauska/Coursera-Bootstrap/readme.md

 Always have a way of reverting back to a previous version.

-With these commands, I think you\'re all set to go ahead to use git in the courses of this specialization.
+With these commands, I think you&apos;re all set to go ahead to use git in the courses of this specialization.

 At the end of this exercise, did you Git it?